-So, you fancy yourself a fan of hedge funds.
-So we can assume you’re not a fan of paying taxes on Short-Term Capital Gains (STCG), because as you know, those STCG is taxed at the same rate as that nasty ordinary income.
-While its been bad when has been 35% for over a decade now (the Bush tax ‘cuts’), but that top rate is going up to 39.6% whether you like it or not.
-What does that mean for you?
-Every dollar of income your hedge-fund investment earns for you in 2013 is going to be subject to at least 39.6% in federal taxes.
-Oh, but it gets better.
-In most cases, an additional ObamaCare/Medicare 3.8% surtax will be imposed.
-There’s got to be a way out of this confiscatory regime, right?
-Something that doesn’t involve hiding income overseas or anything else just as risky.
+Are you a fan of hedge funds?
+We can assume that you’re not a fan of paying taxes on Short-Term Capital Gains (STCG).
+As you undoubtedly know, those STCG are taxed at the same rate as ordinary income, taking a nasty chunk out of whatever profits you may have made.
+While this effective rate of 35% has been in place for over a decade now, that top rate is going up to 39.6% .
+What that means for you is that every dollar of income that your hedge-fund investment earns for you in 2013 is going to be subject to at least 39.6% in federal taxes.
+That's rough.
+Also, in most cases, an additional ObamaCare/Medicare 3.8% surtax will be imposed.

-You Might Call it a “loophole” but we prefer to call it a “tax-policy-driven exception”
+You might call PPLI a “loophole,” but we prefer to call it a “tax-policy-driven exception”.
+It is a legitimate tax plan.

-So you have plenty of liquid assets, and you want to reach for outsized returns.
-But what about the tax consequences?
-No one likes to see their investment gains cut in half by the taxman, but that’s exactly what you should expect if you invest in a traditional hedge fund directly.
-Enter Private Placement Life Insurance.
-PPLI is an investment vehicle for those with an appetite for hedge fund sized returns and a distaste for the taxes that come along with it.
-An optimal PPLI contract will generally be structured as a Variable Universal Life Insurance Policy.
-But a PPLI is different than an off-the-shelf policy in that it allows you to invest is a broader range of non-publically available investments.
-In fact, these investments must be available only to purchasers of Variable Life Insurance or Variable Annuity Contract with the Insurance Company in order for this type of planning to work.
-Let’s work through some of the basics.
-For a PPLI to work to your advantage tax-wise, several requirements must be met.
-These requirements can be broken down into three broad categories: 1) control, 2) diversification, and 3) insurable interest.
+An optimal PPLI contract will generally be structured as a variable universal life insurance policy.
+However, a PPLI is different than an off-the-shelf policy in that it allows you to invest is a broader range of non-publicly available investments.
+In fact, these investments must be available only to purchasers of variable life insurance or a variable annuity contract with the insurance company in order for this type of planning to work.
+For a PPLI to be advantageous to you tax-wise, several requirements must be met.
+These requirements can be broken down into three broad categories: 1) control 2) diversification and 3) insurable interest.

-We’ll just go ahead and talk about the worst aspect of a PPLI — that is, the owner of the policy must give up control.
-And really give up control.
-This is how it work
+We'll just go ahead and talk about the worst aspect of a PPLI --- that is, the owner of the policy must give up control.
+This is how it works:

 The investments available for a purchaser of a PPLI policy are called sub-accounts.
 An investment manager (an “Advisor”) determines the investment strategy for the available accounts.
 In a PPLI, the insured cannot directly or indirectly communicate with the Advisor who runs a particular account.
 Really.
-This rule is referred to as the “control doctrine” and it is discussed in detail in Revenue Ruling 2003-91.
+This rule is referred to as the “control doctrine”.
 The bottom line is that if you are setting up a PPLI it is important for you to pick both an Insurance Company and an Advisor that you trust will employ the correct strategies.

 One thing you can decide is which sub-accounts made available by Insurance Company you wish to invest your policy funds and premiums in.
 You can transfer funds between any of the sub-accounts made available to you.
 The catch, however, is that you cannot have an agreement with the Insurer that a particular sub-account or even a particular type of sub account will actually be available.